Frequently Asked Questions

 We typically hand deliver Precautionary Boil Water Notices door-to-door to the affected area.
 We also notify the local health department and Florida Department of Environmental Protection (FDEP) with every occurrence.
 The same method is used to notify customers that the notice has ended.
 Specific questions regarding a notice can be directed to the contact number on the notice or the Tampa Water Department Emergency Repair and Service Section at (813) 274-7400.

 Should a large-scale or system-wide Precautionary Boil Water Notice be necessary, in addition to enlisting the assistance of the local media to alert the community, we use the City's Alert Tampa emergency notification system and recommend our customers subscribe to receive wide-spread boil water notifications and other important information.

-After the water system is repaired, and the pressure is restored in the pipes to your home or business, the Precautionary Boil Water Notice will remain in effect for one to several days while bacteria tests are conducted to assure the safety of the water.
+After the water system is repaired and the pressure is restored in the pipes to your home or business, the Precautionary Boil Water Notice will remain in effect for while bacteria tests are conducted to assure the safety of the water.
 The notice will be lifted (rescinded) only after tests prove the water is safe to drink.